-In cold climates of North America, dahlias are known as tuberous-rooted tender perennials, grown from small brown biennial tubers planted in the spring.
+In the cold climates of North America, dahlias are known as tuberous-rooted tender perennials, grown from small, brown, biennial tubers planted in the spring.

-These colorful spiky flowers generally bloom from midsummer to first frost, when many other plants are past their best.
-They range in color and even size, from the giant 10-inch “dinnerplate” blooms to the 2-inch lollipop-style pompons.
+Dahlias come in a rainbow of colors and even range in size, from the giant 10-inch “dinnerplate” blooms to the 2-inch lollipop-style pompons.
 Most varieties grow 4 to 5 feet tall.

 Though not well suited to extremely hot and humid climates, such as much of Texas and Florida, dahlias brighten up any sunny garden with a growing season that’s at least 120 days long.
 Dahlias thrive in the cool, moist climates of the Pacific Coast, where blooms may be an inch larger and deeper.